phazelift/strings.js/README.md

 var _= Strings.Types;
 ```

-The types.js API can be found in the phazelift/types.js repo.
+The types.js API can be found at: https://github.com/phazelift/types.js.

 Some examples:
 ------------